 Can damaged cork flooring be repaired?

-Yes, damaged cork floors can be repaired by replacing damaged cork tiles individually, and the entire floor can be sanded and polished for a uniform look.
+Yes, damaged cork can be repaired by replacing damaged cork tiles individually, and the entire floor can be sanded and polished for a uniform look.